-Under international and regional human rights and refugee law instruments, states have a responsibility to respect and ensure the human rights of everyone on their territory or under their jurisdiction.
-This means that they have to provide adequate reception conditions in line with international standards.
+According to international and regional laws, states have a responsibility to respect and ensure the human rights of everyone on their territory.
+Where asylum-seekers are concerned, they must provide adequate reception conditions in line with international standards.

-However, in practice, states have a degree of discretion to decide what forms and kinds of support they offer to refugees and asylum seekers.
-Some only ensure a minimum level of treatment, while other states offer a broad range of rights and benefits.
-Also, states often have a differing interpretation of what minimum standards and conditions mean and do not mean.
+Countries often decide the kind of support offered refugees and asylum-seekers.
+Some states provide a minimum level of treatment only while other states offer a broad range of rights and benefits.
+Also, countries have differing interpretations of minimum standards and conditions.

-The level of reception standards can affect the chances for future integration.
-Therefore UNHCR considers vital that states ensure adequate living conditions to asylum-seekers during the procedure and allow them to engage in language training and social activities.
-Depending on the length of the asylum procedure, UNHCR also encourages governments to provide asylum-seekers with the opportunity to sustain themselves.
+Because reception standards can impact a person’s later success integrating into the society.
+UNHCR considers it vital that states ensure adequate conditions to asylum-seekers, which include language training and social activities.
+Depending on the length of the asylum procedure, UNHCR also encourages governments to provide asylum-seekers with opportunities to work and provide for themselves financially.

 We recommend that asylum-seekers not be detained.
 But when they are, UNHCR is committed to monitoring conditions and access to legal assistance in detention centres.